Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Trajan on the "Ships starting with T" page.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II, Norwegian Maritime Museum, and misc. as named within above text - (ref.
 My sources).
-Pre war details received from Ron Young, England who has written several books on shipwrecks; see this site for a list of his books, and this thread on my Maritime Books Forum.
+Pre war details were received from Ron Young, England who has written several books on shipwrecks; see this thread on my Maritime Books Forum.

 Be